skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 - **scc** *(boolean)* - Default: *True*

   Includes self-consistent charge (SCC) scheme.
 This is a mandatory argument to use SSR calculation.
-  If this sets to False, then the calculation will be died.
+  If this sets to *False*, then the calculation will be died.

 \